ocampomico/salocoffee-webapp/DEPLOYMENT.md

-# Deployment Guide - Brew & Go Coffee Cart
+# Deployment Guide - Salo Coffee

 This guide provides detailed steps to deploy your React + TypeScript + Yarn application to various hosting platforms with your custom domain.